Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 If you’d like to save this idea for later, simply hover over the top left of the image below and PIN It now!

-If you want more inspiration for Thanksgiving tablescape ideas, I know you’ll love some of these from other crafty bloggers:
+If you want more inspiration for Thanksgiving tablescape ideas make sure to check out my roundup of Cricut Thanksgiving ideas from other bloggers.

 Thanks so much for stopping by.
 Please comment below with any questions.